Skip to Content

 Research shows coloring has the ability to trigger the brain’s relaxation response as well.
 It induces the same mental state as meditating by reducing the thoughts of a restless mind.

-This naturally generates mindfulness and quietness for children, which also allows them to relax.
-By the way, it works for adults too!
+This naturally generates mindfulness and quietness in children, which allows them to relax.
+By the way, it works for adults, too!

 Coloring is also a non-verbal sensory activity and can provide kids with an outlet to express their emotions and perceptions that they aren’t able to verbalize.